Last Updated on

 - You see your daughter’s smile and interpret this as meaningful. (small meaning, situational meaning, personal meaning, interpretation of the situation)

-- You return your daughter’s smile and experience a meaningful moment. (life activity, behaviour)
+- You return your daughter’s smile and experience a meaningful moment. (life activity, behavior)

 - Goes through the (subjective) lens of the individual